Dremo 2.5 cc Diesel

-This article represents a first for me in that it concerns an engine to which I can’t attach a name!
-This well-made but highly enigmatic 2.5 cc diesel engine was obtained from Tim Dannels in July 2017.
-It came to Tim in connection with his involvement in the selling off of the estate of the late Doug Wendt of Montana, USA.
+This article represents the culmination of a lengthy and wide-ranging search for information stemming from the fact that when I first received the subject 2.5 cc diesel from my good friend Tim Dannels in July 2017, I couldn't put a name to it!
+The unidentified engine had come to Tim in connection with his involvement in the selling off of the estate of the late Doug Wendt of Montana, USA.

 Doug was a former acquaintance and trading partner of mine who started collecting engines (including diesels) way back in the 1950’s before anyone knew that there even was such a thing as engine collecting!
 Moreover, no-one in North America apart from Doug and a very few others (including me from 1966 onwards!) was interested in diesels back then or for some decades thereafter, leaving the likes of Doug and (later) myself with a clear field in the diesel acquisition department.
 As a result, Doug ended up owning many extremely rare or elusive diesels such as this one.